paul-grassi/800-63-3/sp800-63c/sec7_security.md

 	2. The assertion is sent over a protected session such as TLS.
 In order to protect the integrity of assertions from malicious attack, the verifier is authenticated.

+    3. The assertion contains a non-guessable random identifier.

 -   *Assertion disclosure* – To mitigate this threat, one of the following mechanisms may be implemented: